techiediaries/techiediaries/_posts/2020/angular-10/2019-03-30-add-access-html-data-attribute-angular.md

 ---
 layout: post
-title: "Angular 9 Example: Adding & Accessing HTML5 Data Attributes"
+title: "HTML5 Data Attributes in Angular 10/9"
 image: "images/content/django.png"
-excerpt: "In this quick tutorial, we'll see how you can add/set and access HTML5 data attributes in Angular 9." tags : [ angular ]
+excerpt: "In this quick tutorial, we'll see how you can add/set and access HTML5 data attributes in Angular 10/9"
+date: 2020-08-05
+tags : [ angular ]
 ---

 ![HTML5 Data Attributes in Angular](https://www.techiediaries.com/images/angular-html-data-attribute.png)

-In this quick tutorial, we'll see how you can add/set and access HTML5 data attributes in [TypeScript and Angular 9](https://www.techiediaries.com/typescript-tutorial/).
+In this quick tutorial, we'll see how you can add/set and access HTML5 data attributes in [TypeScript and Angular 10](https://www.techiediaries.com/typescript-tutorial/).

-We assume you have an Angular 9 project up and running.
+We assume you have an Angular 10 project up and running.

 We'll be using [https://stackblitz.com/](https://stackblitz.com/edit/angular-set-access-data-attribute-binding?file=src/app/app.component.ts) for this demo and for the sake of simplicity we'll be working on the existing app component.